ulfk/dotnet-ai-workshop/instructions/6_RAGChatbot.md

 Then, even if you change `innerChatClient`, you can leave `evaluationChatClient` unchanged.

 > [!TIP]
-> If at all possible, use OpenAI or Azure OpenAI for `evaluationChatClient`, regardless of what you're using in `innerChatClient` for the chatbot.
+> If at all possible, use GitHub Models, OpenAI, or Azure OpenAI for `evaluationChatClient`, regardless of what you're using in `innerChatClient` for the chatbot.
 The whole thing will go so much faster.

 ### Can we make the prompt better or worse?